Disclaimer: The following are taken from my notes - they are not verbatim, although I have tried to be as accurate as possible.

-R: The first thing I wanted to be was an aeroplane, and Evanna asked “did you want to be a plane with a face?”
-She’s the only person who has ever asked me that.
-Then I wanted to be James Bond, Superman, Fireman Sam, and then I realised they’re all characters played by actors, so I’ll be one of them then.
+R: The first thing I wanted to be was an airplane, and Evanna asked “did you want to be a plane with a face?”
+She's the only person who has ever asked me that.
+Then I wanted to be James Bond, Superman, Fireman Sam, and then I realized they’re all characters played by actors, so I’ll be one of them then.

 R: I couldn’t do anything else.

 R: I wanted to be Cedric Diggory.
 I chose my agent because they had actors in Harry Potter.

 E: As the movies wore on, I kept asking ‘who’s left??’ then when Luna came in, I was like zoom.
 I don’t want her messed up.
 But if not Luna, I played Dobby in a school play.

 E: I didn’t like Luna being used as comic relief.
 She has a very strong sense of self due to her ostracism.
 But I felt like the films pushed the comedy a little too much.
 In 7, in Malfoy Manor, you get more of that sense of how she really is.

 R: I’m a massive James apologist – I wrote fan fiction.
 I think how other people perceive him is based on seeing him in Order at a particularly weak moment.
 But he’s a goodie, he’s not a baddie, after all, Dumbledore doesn’t trust baddies.
 Except for Snape.